AhmedArshed/Data-Structure/README.md

 # Some important examples of data Structure

 Including link memory and Array Data structures
-This directory also includes some important trees data structure
+This directory also includes some trees data structure